 - Obtaining relevant audit information is simplified, since the audit log contains only audit data

 - Overhead is further reduced because the Dedicated Audit Log is asynchronously written using background workers

-- My colleague Gary Evans wrote an excellent post explaining how to apply Transparent Data Encryption, and describing just how strong is the encryption used by this feature – you can read it here.
+- I previously wrote a post explaining how to apply Transparent Data Encryption, and describing just how strong is the encryption used by this feature – you can read it here.